areggalstyan/reforging/README.md

 Colorized, placeholders:
 - REFORGE_NAME - The name of the reforge (e.g., "Sharp", "Shielded")
-- NAME - THe name of the item (e.g., "Diamond Sword")
+- NAME - The name of the item (e.g., "Diamond Sword")

 #### lore: string array